thuiar/TEXTOIR/README.md

 This toolkit is extensible and supports adding new methods, datasets, configurations, backbones, dataloaders, losses conveniently.
 More detailed information can be seen in the directory [open_intent_detection](./open_intent_detection/README.md) and [open_intent_discovery](./open_intent_discovery/README.md) respectively.

 ### Reliability
 The codes in this repo have been confirmed and are reliable.
-The experimental results are close to the reported ones in the [paper](https://arxiv.org/pdf/2012.08987.pdf) and the [paper](https://arxiv.org/pdf/2012.10209.pdf).
+The experimental results are close to the reported ones in our AAAI 2021 papers [Discovering New Intents with DeepAligned Clustering](https://ojs.aaai.org/index.php/AAAI/article/view/17689) and [Deep Open Intent Classification with Adaptive Decision Boundary](https://ojs.aaai.org/index.php/AAAI/article/view/17690).
 Note that the results of some methods may fluctuate in a small range due to the selected random seeds, hyper-parameters, optimizers, etc. The final results are the average of 10 random seeds to reduce the influence of different selected known classes.

+## Ackownledgements

+Toolkit Contributors: Hanlei Zhang, Ting-En Lin, Qianrui Zhou, Shaojie Zhao, Xin Wang, Huisheng Mao.

+Supervisor: Hua Xu.

 ## Bugs or questions?

 If you have any questions, feel free to open issues and pull request.
 Please illustrate your problems as detailed as possible.
 If you want to integrate your method in our repo, please contact us (zhang-hl20@mails.tsinghua.edu.cn).